interactiveRob/sticky-query/README.md

 ### Callbacks

-Stickyquery comes with two standard callbacks for your convenience
+StickyQuery comes with two standard callbacks for your convenience
 #### callbackBefore: `function(){}`,
 #### callbackAfter: `function(){}`,